Course Listings

 CMSC 325 | 3 Credits

 Course Desc: Prerequisite: CMSC 215 (or CMIS 242).
-A project-driven study of the theory and practice of game design and development.
-The aim is to build realistic graphical 3D worlds, animate characters, and add special effects to games.
-Discussion covers critical mathematical concepts and real-time game physics.
-Projects include collaborative development of interactive games.
+A project-driven study in modern game design and development.
+The aim is to create interactive 2D and 3D games, implement motion and collision logic, animate characters, and integrate AI-driven behaviors.
+The study emphasizes debugging, iterative improvement, playtesting, and collaborative development to produce playable, engaging games.

 CMSC 330 | 3 Credits